Alex-Lin5/Snake-JavaFX/README.md

 |||   &#8595;   ||||
 |||  Messenger  ||||

+### Model-View-Controller
-#### Model-View-Controller
+#### - Model
-- Point is the basic unit indicates the coordination of objects, like snake and foodBase
+- Package Point is the basic unit indicates the coordination of objects, like snake and food
+- BasePoint provide equals and hashCode method to support the manipulation of Collection
+- RectPoint is inherited from BasePoint, all objects calls the RectPoint as their attributes
+- Might implement HexPoint inherited from BasePoint as another approach to operate model
+- Keypad receive keyboard input event and respond to snake and other objects
-- Snake and foodBase are instantiated on the board, initialization of snake and foodBase are controlled by engine
+- snakeList and foodList are instantiated on the board
-- Board, debugger, recorder are instantiated on the thread
+- Food is enumed as different types of functional food, and stored in foodList
+- Snake performs grow, move and molt as it is included in the class file
+#### - View
+- Enum Color with several provide color like black, red and white etc., each one stores a web value as string passed to member method in pen
+- Color is passed to snake and food as static object as part of attribute
+- Painter will paint the GUI of board, snake body is partially painted, the head and tail is painted independently for sliding through the grid
+- Messenger will provide information of game, like snake info including name, color, score and status, and debugger status indication

+####    - Controller
 - Initializer is instantiated as the JavaFX application is started, and whenever the game is restarted
+- Engine initializes and manipulates snake and food in certain rule
-- Class Trail stores the history behavior of snake in length, head, score regarding the time stamp
+- Class Trail stores the history behavior of snake in length, head, score, and food location regarding the time stamp
-- Painter will paint the GUI of board, Messenger will provide information of snake
+- Recorder controls the process of class trail recording in steps
+- debugger is not working if engine is running, the status is indicated by a boolean value.
+While the debugger is on, it checks the current status and setup the snake and food step by step, then cleans out the history behine the current step

+### Adapter
+- Class Pen implement Toolkit interface including the basic method required for drawing and texting, it isolated the code of project and JavaFX libray code.
+- User-defined class Color is provided as enum that passed to the method in class Pen

-#### Singleton
+### Singleton
-Initializer, recorder, debugger, painter, messenger are instantiated once in the application in 1 thread.
+Initializer, engine, recorder, debugger, painter, messenger, pen are instantiated once in the application in 1 thread.
+Basically thye are the objects placed in first and second column of the instantiating table.
 ## Demonstration
 ![link](Images/Play.png "Title text") \
 Playing video